An image circulating online claims that a new species of "dragon" was discovered in Indonesia. Is this real or false?

 Below is another image of Draco volans commonly found online:

-Below is an Animal Planet video entitled “Fooled by Nature – Draco Lizard.”
+Animal Planet featured the lizards in a segment.
+You can see that video below, entitled “Fooled by Nature – Draco Lizard.”

-The creature seen in the image above is a gliding lizard of the genus Draco.
+The creature seen in the image above is not a newly-discovered species of “dragon,” but a gliding lizard of the genus Draco.